linode/manager/CONTRIBUTING.md

 7. Finally, follow the merge flow.
 Merge from `testing` to `staging` and finally to `master`

 ### Generating the changelog
-Get a Python 3 installation with pip.
-On a Mac
+Get a Python 3 installation with `pip`.
+On a Mac:

 `brew install python` (Python 3 is now the default)